jefffhaynes/BinarySerializer/README.md

         public string Name { get; set; }
     }

-It is not necessary that <code>NameLength</code> contains the length of <code>Name</code> as that value will be computed during serialization.
+It is not necessary that <code>NameLength</code> contains the length of <code>Name</code> as that value will be computed during serialization and updated in the serialized graph.
 During deserialization the <code>NameLength</code> value will be used to correctly deserialize the <code>Name</code> field.
 See below for a summary all possible bindings and attributes.

 ## Default Behavior ##
 Although most behavior can be overridden, in many cases the serializer will attempt to guess the intended behavior based on class design.
 For example, in the following class a null-terminated string will be used during serialization as deserialization would be impossible without more information.